The Wild, the Willing and the Innocent

 The Wild, the Willing and the Innocent is the ninth studio album by English hard rock band UFO, released on 16 January 1981.
-Their first to be entirely self-produced.
-Its song "Lonely Heart" was a minor UK hit.
+It is their first to be entirely self-produced, and its song "Lonely Heart" was a minor UK hit.

 Former Wild Horses' keyboard player Neil Carter replaced Paul Raymond, who had left to join the Michael Schenker Group after a disagreement with singer Phil Mogg.
 However, according to guitarist Paul Chapman, Carter – though credited on the sleeve – did not play keyboards on the album (see below).